hoonoh/aws-spot-price/README.md

 ### --family

 EC2 instance families to filter.
+Will be translated to `--familyType` and `--size` values.
 Accepts multiple string values.
 Choose from: `general`, `compute`, `memory`, `storage`, `acceleratedComputing`

 ### --instanceType | -i